sethgecko13/mzcache/README.md

 On the flip side, here are limitations:

 - caches text files only.
+- probably a little bit of a performance impact always converting string to bytes to write and then bytes back to string to read.
 - does not do buffered reads or writes.
 Every file being cached is loaded entirely into memory.
 This will not scale with large files or really high volumes of small files.
 - only tested on ext4 filesystem on linux and APFS on macOS.
 - uses one inode per file.
 So on a typical linux installation with the ext4 filesystem, you can only cache ~ 65k files before running out of inodes.
 On other filesystems, or with other formatting options, this could scale beyond 65k.
 - not terribly efficient on space.
 Caching small gzipped files on ext4 still results in each file being 4096 bytes because of the default block size.
 - both read and write access to each cached file is single threaded by design to avoid race conditions.
 1000 requests each accessing the same file at the same time will take access_time * 1000 to complete.
 In practice this isn't a problem for my app, but might be a problem for other apps.
+- cache expires at midnight.
+If you want different granularity, you'll have to do it differently.

 But I would argue these are limitations you need to understand anyway, it's just not obvious when you use a 3rd party cache unless you look deeply into the code or documentation.